rmdluo/Digit-Recognizer/README.md

 # digit-recognizer
 This predicts handwritten digits.
 For example, if there is a handwritten 2, it will predict it is a 2.
 Note that it is not perfect and will not always predict correctly.
-This is simply me learning convolutional neural networks (CNNs).

 # How to use
 Download all of the files